Hydrat-Agency/filament-table-layout-toggle/README.md

 }
 ```

+> Please note that all those configurations are optional, and have default values, which means you can omit them if you don't need to change the default behavior.

 Then, on the component containing the table (ListRecord, ManageRelatedRecords, ...), you can use the `HasToggleableTable` trait :

 ```php